ICTU/quality-time/docs/src/software.md

 The renderer component is used to export quality reports to PDF. *Quality-time* uses [puppeteer](https://github.com/puppeteer/puppeteer).

-The renderer [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/renderer/Dockerfile) wraps puppeteer with a simple web server.
+The renderer [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/renderer/Dockerfile) wraps puppeteer with a simple API.

 ## Test data